Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

-The dominant noise sources in a rotational light‐curve campaign are diffuse photon backgrounds, residual stellar leakage, detector‐intrinsic counts, and time‐dependent speckles or jitter.
-Below we itemize each contribution and give representative detected rates in the diffraction‐limited core (\(\lambda=550\) nm, \(d=10\) m, \(\Delta\lambda=50\) nm), after system throughput \(\eta_{\rm sys}=0.10\times0.70=0.07\).
+The dominant noise sources in a rotational light-curve campaign are diffuse photon backgrounds, residual stellar leakage, detector-intrinsic counts, and time-dependent speckles or jitter.
+Below we itemize each contribution and give representative detected rates in the diffraction-limited core (\(\lambda=550\) nm, \(d=10\) m, \(\Delta\lambda=50\) nm), after system throughput \(\eta_{\rm sys}=0.10\times0.70=0.07\).

 \begin{itemize} \item \textit{Residual starlight leakage} (\(\dot N_{*,\rm leak}\)).
 Imperfect coronagraph suppression at raw contrast \(C_{\rm leak}=5\times10^{-8}\) scatters stellar photons into the planet PSF.
-For a Sun‐analog at 10 pc,
+For a Sun-analog at 10 pc,

 \item \textit{Local zodiacal light} (\(\dot N_{\rm zodi}\)).
 Scattering from interplanetary dust (surface brightness \(\sim23\,\mathrm{mag\,arcsec^{-2}}\)) yields